What is PMR and why Progressive Muscle Relaxation Techniques are still so effective in reducing chronic anxiety, chronic stress, insomnia, and pain.

 PMR followed with a Guided Meditation or Guided Visualisation to help treat insomnia and stress-related sleep issues.

-With such a dramatic increase in mental health issues in recent decades, there is a much bigger need for Relaxation Therapists & Teachers.
-That is why we offer our Online Ultimate Relaxation Therapist Training a very wide and extensive relaxation therapy training program that includes a wide range of anxiety, stress, sleep therapy, and pain management tools.
-Which includes meditation, mindfulness, muscle relaxation therapy, breathing techniques, guided imagery, basic NLP and so much more.
+That is why we offer our Online Ultimate Relaxation Therapy Training a very wide and extensive relaxation therapy training program that includes a wide range of anxiety, stress, sleep therapy, and pain management tools.